ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 ***Q:***&nbsp;&nbsp; What data type does the reduce function work with?
 ***A:***&nbsp;&nbsp; Intermediate key/value pairs

 The partitioning function provided by the MapReduce framework ensures that every key/value pair whose key hashes to the same value, is sent to the same reduce worker.
-IN practical terms, the reduce function accepts a set of key/value pairs whose hashed key values fall within a certain range.
+In practical terms, the reduce function accepts a set of key/value pairs whose hashed key values fall within a certain range.

 Conceptually however, the data type of the reduce function is a key to which has been bound a set of values.
 Whether the set of values bound to this key is created by the partitioning function or by explicit functionality within the reduce function is not strictly important here.